anycable/graphql-anycable/README.md

 ## Differences

  - Subscription information is stored in Redis database configured to be used by AnyCable.
-No expiration or data cleanup yet.
+Expiration or data cleanup should be configured separately (see below).
  - GraphQL queries for all subscriptions are re-executed in the process that triggers event (it may be web server, async jobs, rake tasks or whatever)

 ## Compatibility